 Miraculously, 70 years ago Israel was revived as a nation!

 Howbeit, Israel has been re-born during a time of great global conflict and persecution.
 Nevertheless, Israel is now being afforded a second chance to believe (abide as branches) in the (real) Messiah of Israel (the true Vine of Adonai Avinu).
 If the natural branches (the people of Israel) abide in the Vine we will produce an abundance of good fruit and we will be greatly blessed.
 The presence today of Messianic Judaism in Israel is a sign of hope for the New Israel and for all of the nations, peoples and families of the world.
-For it is promised by the prophet Isaiah that when all Israel comes to full faith in our Messiah, Adonai (our Father and our G-d) will complete His restoration of Israel.
+For it is promised by the prophet Isaiah that when all Israel comes to full faith in our Messiah, Adonai Avinu (our Father) will complete His restoration of Israel.
 For Adonai Eloheinu has promised us that on that very day:

 All the people of Israel will be righteous; and we shall possess the land (His land) forever!

 ועמך כלם צדיקים לעולם יירשו ארץ נצר [מטעו כ] (מטעי ק) מעשה ידי להתפאר׃

 וְעַמֵּךְ֙ כֻּלָּ֣ם צַדִּיקִ֔ים לְעֹולָ֖ם יִ֣ירְשׁוּ אָ֑רֶץ נֵ֧צֶר [מַטָּעֹו כ] (מַטָּעַ֛י ק) מַעֲשֵׂ֥ה יָדַ֖י לְהִתְפָּאֵֽר׃